szelingtan/tp/docs/DeveloperGuide.md

    Expected: Successfully prescribe Testosterone to the 3rd patient.

 1. Unprescribing medicine
-   1. Prerequisites: Have at least 1 patient, all of which have Estrogen, Anti-androgens, and Ibuprofen prescribed.
+   1. Prerequisites: Have at least 2 patients, all of which have Estrogen, Anti-androgens, and Ibuprofen prescribed.
-   1. Test case: `unprescribe 1 m/Ibuprofen`
+   1. Test case: `unprescribe 2 m/Ibuprofen` <br>
-   Expected: Successfully unprescribe only Ibuprofen from the 1st patient.
+   Expected: Successfully unprescribe only Ibuprofen from the 2nd patient.
-   1. Test case: `unprescribe 1 m/Estrogen m/Ibuprofen`
+   1. Test case: `unprescribe 2 m/Estrogen m/Ibuprofen` <br>
-   Expected: Get an error saying that the 1st patient does not have Ibuprofen prescribed (due to the previous test).
+   Expected: Get an error saying that the 2nd patient does not have Ibuprofen prescribed (due to the previous test).

-1. Unprescribing all medicines from patients
+1. Using the unprescribe all feature
    1. Prerequisites: Have a list of at least 2 patients, all of which have at least 2 prescribed medicines.
-   1. Test case: `unprescribe 2 m/all`
+   1. Test case: `unprescribe 2 m/all` <br>
    Expected: Successfully unprescribe all medicines from the 2nd patient.